Aerospace and defence sector: international trade regulations

 The regulations, charges and restrictions on importing or exporting military goods and how to apply for the correct licences.

-All exports of military goods from the UK to any destination (including the EU) require an export licence issued by the Department for Business, Innovation & Skills (BIS).
+All exports of military goods from the UK to any destination (including the EU) require an export licence issued by the Department for International Trade (DIT).
 Regulations, charges or other restrictions may apply to aerospace and defence exports as they leave the UK and when they arrive at their destination country.

 Find commodity codes and other measures applying to imports and exports by accessing the free online UK Trade Tariff tool.